carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 * "%h" expands out to the hostname of the machine running the program.

+* "%Nm" expands out to the instrumented binary's signature.
+When this pattern is specified, the runtime creates a pool of N raw profiles which are used for on-line profile merging.
+The runtime takes care of selecting a raw profile from the pool, locking it, and updating it before the program exits.
+If N is not specified (i.e the pattern is "%m"), it's assumed that ``N = 1``.
+N must be between 1 and 9.
+The merge pool specifier can only occur once per filename pattern.

 .. code-block:: console

     # Step 2: Run the program.